oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

   ![Analyzing the JSON response in the results pane](./images/14-vision-model-analyze-cell-image-json.png)

-  Note that batch processing of interence data is supported via OCI-CLI, REST API, and SDK.
   Click on **Response**, to see how the analysis appears when represented as JSON, which makes downstream processing easy as JSON is an industry-standard data format.

+  *Note*: Batch processing of interence data is supported via OCI-CLI, REST API, and SDK.

   d.
 Try analyzing other images in the test dataset by repeating steps **b.** and **c.**